ifmcjthenknczny/old-jetbrains-projects/README.md

 ## General info
 > Simple Search Engine (simpleSearchEngine.kt)

-With over 13 hours I get to know a lot of features of Kotlin, developing search engine indexing imported text file, along with three options of searching.
+With over 13 hours in front of IDE, I've got to know a lot of features of Kotlin - developing search engine indexing over imported text file, with three options of searching.

 ## Screenshots
 ![Example screenshot](./img/screen.png)